 She’s gone now too, one of the living ghosts.
 I don’t go in there now except to get things from the closet.

 Which is a shame It’s the biggest room in the house, huge closets, a king sized bed, lots of storage and the only efficient air conditioner and fireplace here.
 But I can’t bear it, even just for a few minutes.

-Then they were going to move here, and for a few weeks they made this house a home.
+They were going to move here, and for a short while they made this house a home again.
 It was a miracle, from the gardens to the porch, they left their mark everywhere.
 There are things of theirs I simply I can’t remove.